at-manos/flipper-swdocs/docs/your-first-program/callbacks.md

 So, what would we like to do with the callbacks?
-- Draw: Draw a box using our GameState's x and y values
+- Draw: Draw a box using our GameState's x and y values as an anchor point
-- Input: Handle input from the keys
+- Input: Put key presses onto our input queue

 Let's tackle the draw callback first.